Faces and maximizer subsets of highest weight modules: Application 1: Weights of simple highest weight modules

 \subsection{Weyl Character Formula and simple modules}

-Note by Theorem \ref{T2} that $\conv_\R \wt L(\lambda) = \conv_\R \wt M(\lambda, J_\lambda)$ for all $\lambda \in \lie{h}^*$.
+Note by Theorem \ref{T2} that $\conv_\R \wt L(\lambda)$ $= \conv_\R \wt M(\lambda, J_\lambda)$ for all $\lambda \in \lie{h}^*$.
 A stronger result was Theorem \ref{Twtgvm}, which showed that $\wt L(\lambda) = \wt M(\lambda, J_\lambda)$ for all $\lambda$.
-The even stronger assertion - namely, $L(\lambda) = M(\lambda, J_\lambda)$ - has also been studied in detail in the literature, by Wallach, Conze-Berline and Duflo, and Jantzen among others.
-However, this assertion was not shown for all $\lambda$; see \cite[Chapter 9]{H3} for more details.
+The even stronger assertion -- namely, whether or not $M(\lambda, J_\lambda)$ is simple -- has also been studied in detail by Wallach \cite{Wa}, Conze-Berline and Duflo \cite{CD}, and resolved by Jantzen in \cite{Ja}.
+See \cite[\S 9.12, 9.13]{H3} for more details.
 The approach in \cite{H3} starts with a parabolic subgroup of $W$ and then works with suitable highest weights $\lambda$, while in this paper the approach is reversed, to start with a highest weight $\lambda$.
-Thus for completeness, we quickly discuss a sufficient condition which is slightly different from the one in {\it loc.~cit.}
+Thus for completeness, we quickly discuss a sufficient condition which is slightly different from the one in \cite{H3}.
+In particular, the following result yields weight multiplicities of a large class of simple highest weight modules.

-\begin{theorem}[Weyl Character Formula] Suppose the set $S_\lambda := \{ w \bullet \lambda \ : \ w \in W, w \bullet \lambda \leq \lambda \}$ equals $W_{J_\lambda}$.
+\begin{theorem}[Weyl Character Formula] Suppose the set $S_\lambda := \{ w \in W : w \bullet \lambda \leq \lambda \}$ equals $W_{J_\lambda}$.
 Then $L(\lambda)$ is the unique quotient of $M(\lambda)$ whose set of weights is $W_{J_\lambda}$-invariant, whence

 \end{theorem}